Directors

 Director

 Andrew Bowering is a renowned venture capitalist with over 30 years of experience in global mineral exploration and development and a track record of building shareholder value.
 He has founded, funded, and led teams in the pursuit of various metals, from initial exploration to production.
-Mr. Bowering has held senior management roles, overseeing asset acquisitions, sales, and raising over $250 million in development capital.
+Mr. Bowering has held senior management roles, overseeing asset acquisitions, sales, and raised hundreds of millions in development capital.
 He was a founder of Millennial Lithium Corp (acquired by Lithium Americas) and is actively involved in other publicly traded companies in the battery metals and precious metals sectors, such as Prime Mining Corp and American Lithium Corp.

 Director